Measuring Learning in Dollars

 Before we can do anything we need to get the project approved, which means figuring out the ROI.
 From the tree, we can see the initial value of the option at time zero (i.e., the left-most point) is $6.5M.
 This is the current return of the option, today, before any work has commenced.
 To have a positive ROI, John must propose a budget for the option no greater than that number.
 (To be clear, this is separate and distinct from the “main investment budget” that John proposed as his first input.)

 Again, John’s a budget wizard so he quickly outlines a plan that will cost $2M over the course of the year.
 This includes all the resources he’ll need to produce demos, prototypes and fund his team during that period.
-Therefore, the ROI is simply the ($6.5M) less that budget request ($2M), or $4.5M.
+Therefore, the ROI is simply the $6.5M less than the budget request of $2M, or $4.5M.

 John sits down with Sarah and pitches the entire business case, including showing the NOV (Net Option Value) of $4.5M.
 After reviewing all the potential projects in the pipeline, she and the investment team approve the funding request for the option, and John gets to work.